Chenguang-Zhu/DoSC/delta_partitioner/README.md

 #### People

-Please send us emails if you have got any problem with installing or using DeltaPartitioner.
+Please send us emails if you got any problem with installing or using DeltaPartitioner.

 **Chenguang Zhu**  czhu@cs.toronto.edu
 **Yi Li**  liyi@cs.toronto.edu